 - Drug treatment.

-As a symptom, cyanosis can indicate serious, life-threatening conditions and should be treated immediately.
+As a symptom, cyanosis can indicate severe, life-threatening conditions and should be treated immediately.

-Understanding cyanosis can help when taking first aid courses, especially on topics related to respiratory or blood flow conditions.
+Understanding cyanosis can help when taking first aid courses, primarily on respiratory or blood flow conditions.

 Surgery is the most recommended treatment for congenital heart disease.